dsr4ai/miva-bdn-sdk/README.md

 ### Using with UMD Modules

-Alternatively, if you're using UMD modules, include the script in your HTML file and use it in your code:
+Alternatively, if you're using UMD modules, include the script in your HTML file:

 ```html
 <script src="https://unpkg.com/@dsr4ai/miva-bdn-sdk/dist/index.umd.js"></script>